grgbr/enbox/doc/install.rst

 based build system.
 To build and install Enbox, the typical workflow is:

 #.
 Configure_ the construction logic
-#.
-Build_ programs, libraries, documentation, etc.
+#. |Build| programs, libraries, documentation, etc.
-#. :ref:`Install <sect-install>` components, copying files previously built to
+#. |Install| components, copying files previously built to
    system-wide directories

 The 3 phases mentioned above are subject to customization thanks to multiple